-A bit closer in view than the Statue of Liberty will be Governor’s Island.
+A bit closer in view than the Statue of Liberty will be Governors Island.
 This 172 acre former military base is now a fan favorite recreational place to visit during a trip to New York.

 The Manhattan Bridge

-Lastly, you also have the Manhattan Bridge right next door to the Brooklyn Bridge.
+You also have the Manhattan Bridge right next door to the Brooklyn Bridge.
 This is another bridge you can walk across if you have the time.

 If you have the time I would highly recommend walking across the Manhattan Bridge as well to get some great views of the Brooklyn Bridge.

 10) Walking from Manhattan to Brooklyn

-Although you will need to turn around for the views of the Manhattan skyline, you will still have beautiful views of the bridge itself along with the Brooklyn skyline in the other direction.
+Although you will need to turn around for the views of the Manhattan skyline, you will still have beautiful views of the Brooklyn Bridge itself along with the Brooklyn skyline in the other direction.